IPTinCan Documentation

 role = "worker"

 Worker nodes automatically synchronize their user roster, channel list, and permissions with the primary.
-The cluster gateway distributes clients across workers based on load.
+The cluster uses HMAC authentication to verify inter-node communication.
+Voice packets are relayed between nodes over UDP port 3788.

 Licensing

-IPTinCan is free to use.
+IPTinCan is free to self-host.
 License registration is optional and provides:

 • Access to the server discovery browser (public listing).